 Advanced Renewable Energy Company ("AREC")

-AREC has been filing its annual Zakat & Income Tax returns with the GAZT for the years 2013 to 2018.
-However, there's no assessment received so far from the GAZT with respect of those years.
+AREC has been filing its annual Zakat & Income Tax returns with the GAZT for the years 2013 to 2019.
+No provisional assessment has been received so far from the GAZT with respect of those years.